Stefan Wolle: Life

 Between 1991 and 1996 Wolle was engaged as an academic research assistant at the Humboldt University.
 Between 1996 and 1998 his work was funded by the German Research Foundation ("Deutsche Forschungsgemeinschaft" / DFG).
 Between 1998 and 2000 he worked with the National Foundation for the Evaluation of the SED Dictatorship ("Bundesstiftung zur Aufarbeitung der SED-Diktatur").
 Since 2002 he has worked with the Forschungsverbund SED-Staat (" SED [one-party-]state Research Association") at Berlin's Free University.

 Since 2005 Stefan Wolle has been director of academic research at the popular DDR Museum, which opened to the public in July 2006.

+In July 2024 it was confirmed that Wolle would serve as Executive Producer on upcoming Cold War thriller Whispers of Freedom.
+The British-German co-production, which is based on the true story of Chris Gueffroy, is supported by the DDR Museum.